Expressing "I have (got)..." or "have you (got)...?" is a little contrived. It's

 We form the question "who has?" by using the

-dative form of who and being explicit with van.
+attributive form of 'who' and being explicit with van.

 Note the question word: